Protection of Pupil Rights Amendment

-The Protection of Pupil Rights Amendment affords parents certain rights regarding the District’s conduct of surveys, collection and use of information for marketing purposes, and certain physical exams.
+The Protection of Pupil Rights Amendment affords parents/guardians certain rights regarding the District’s use of surveys, collection, and use of information for marketing purposes, and certain physical exams.
 These include the right to:

 - Consent before students are required to submit to a survey that concerns one or more of the following protected areas (“protected information survey”) if the survey is funded in whole or in part by a program of the U.S. Department of Education –

 - Political affiliations or beliefs of the student or student’s parents/guardians;

 - Mental or psychological problems of the student or student’s family;